Webstrates/webstrates.github.io/_posts/2017-05-30-installation.md

 After upgrading the source, run `npm install` to install any potential new packages, followed by `npm run build` to rebuild the client application code.

+## Alternative: Docker Installation

+You can also alternatively install it inside a docker container.
+To do this:
+- git clone the code and go to the directory
+- copy config-sample-docker.json to config.json to configure the server for docker (important!)
+- run `docker compose up'

+When navigating to [http://localhost:7007/](http://localhost:7007/), you should be redirected to [http://localhost:7007/frontpage/](http://localhost:7007/frontpage/) automatically and be presented with an empty webstrate (i.e. a white page).

+When you need to update it you can then do
+- `git pull` the new code
+- run `docker compose up --build` to rebuild the container